 Founded in 1872 the American Forestry Association was founded by John Aster Warder to protect and restore forests.
 In 1992 it became American Forests with an expanded conservation mission.

 American Forests is the parent organization for the National Big Tree Program that began in 1940.
 The program maintains the National Register of Big Trees.
 You can search the register, which contains over 780 of the biggest trees across America.
 Become a big tree hunter too.
 Individuals are encouraged to nominate a tree.
 All 50 states participate with their own big tree lists as well.
-See the directory of state coordinators and websites.

 Virginia Tree Programs